zhenhaohe/ACCL/index.md

 ## Why MPI, and how much of it?

 The Message Passing Interface ([MPI](http://mpi-forum.org/)), is a standardized and portable message-passing system designed to function on a wide variety of parallel computers.
 Its wide availability, universal support and high performance make it the lingua franca of distributed computing and a natural API to follow when implementing specialized distributed computation frameworks such as ACCL.
-ACCL implements send and receive MPI primitives and seven of the most common collectives:
+ACCL implements the send and receive MPI primitives and seven of the most common collectives:
 - send and recv
 - broadcast
 - gather and allgather